Resources

 Some financial commentators, consumers and journalists may espouse an anti-annuity position.
 We believe they fail to grasp the “Power of Zero.”
 They may also confuse Fixed Indexed Annuities with Variable Annuities.
 Variable Annuities have been around for much longer than FIAs and do have several layers of fees as well as exposure to market risk.

-On the contrary, the vast majority of FIAs have no annual fees, and all FIA products carry no exposure to market risk.
+On the contrary, the vast majority of FIAs have no annual fees taken from the account balance, and all FIA products carry no exposure to downside market risk.

 In our view, the above example puts forth a strong argument that the right fixed indexed annuity can provide safety of principal, higher returns relative to fixed income products like bonds, and may be considered for being a core part of a retirement plan.